-My grandfather, Patrick Aloysius O'Brien, was a doctor in France during the Great War and later Casualty Surgeon to the Central Police Office in Glasgow.
-On the night of 10 May 1941, he was called to examine an injured pilot parachuting from a Messerschmitt 110 fighter plane at Eaglesham south of Glasgow.
-The injured man was Rudolf Hess, Deputy Fuhrer of the Third Reich and leader of the NAZI party.
+My grandfather, Patrick Aloysius O'Brien, was a doctor in France during the Great War and later Police Surgeon at the Central Police Office in Glasgow.
+On the night of 10 May 1941, he was called to examine an injured pilot who had parachuted from a Messerschmitt 110 fighter plane at Eaglesham south of Glasgow.
+The injured man was Rudolf Hess, Deputy Fuhrer of the Third Reich.

-Hess had flown to Scotland on an unauthorised personal mission to meet with my father's Commanding Officer, the Duke of Hamilton, whom Hess had met at the Berlin Olympic Games in 1936.
-His naive expectation was that the Duke would secretly arrange for him to meet with the King of England behind Prime Minister Winston Churchill's back.
+Hess had flown to Scotland on a personal mission to meet with my father's Commanding Officer, the Duke of Hamilton, whom Hess had met at the Berlin Olympic Games in 1936.
+His naive expectation was that the duke would secretly arrange for him to meet with the King of England behind Prime Minister Winston Churchill's back.
 It was a sincere but ill-fated attempt to end the war between Britain and Germany.
-Coincidentally, my cousin, also Dr Patrick O'Brien, was Hess's physician shortly before his death in Spandau Prison on 17 August 1987.
+Coincidentally, my cousin, also Dr Patrick O'Brien, was Hess's physician shortly at the time of his suspicious death in Spandau Prison on 17 August 1987.
 Hess was found by a warder strangled by a length of electric flex.